BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Nilpotent (Anti-)BRST Symmetries and CF-Type Restrictions: 2D Diffeomorphism Invariant Model of a Bosonic String Theory

 where a new Nakanishi-Lautrup type auxiliary field $\bar B^a\, (\xi )$ has been invoked for the sake of generality.
 We further note that the anti-BRST symmetry transformations for the component fields $(A_0, \, A_1, \, A_2)$ can be derived from $s_{ab}\, {\tilde g}^{ab}\, (\xi)$ [cf. Eq.
 (88)] as follows:

 It goes without saying that the anti-BRST symmetry transformations (88) and (89) are the analogues of the equations (82) and (86) for the BRST symmetry transformations.

-With the help of the anti-BRST symmetry transformations (88) and (89), we can find out the gauge-fixing and FP-ghost terms for the {\it perfectly} anti-BRST invariant Lagrangian density by following the standard BRST technique, as [39, 24]
+With the help of the anti-BRST symmetry transformations (88) and (89), we can find out the gauge-fixing and FP-ghost terms for the {\it perfectly} anti-BRST invariant Lagrangian density by following the standard BRST technique, as [59, 33]

-which leads to the total anti-BRST invariant Lagrangian density as
+which leads to the total anti-BRST invariant Lagrangian density (${\cal L}_{\bar b}$) as

-where some total derivative terms have been dropped because they do {\it not} contribute anything in the dynamics of our theory.
+where some total derivative terms have been dropped because they do {\it not} contribute anything in the description of the dynamics of our theory.
 The application of the anti-BRST symmetry transformations ($s_{ab}$) on the Lagrangian density ${\cal L}_{\bar b}$ leads to the following:

 As a consequence, it is clear that action integral $ S = \int_{-\infty}^{+ \infty} d \tau \int_0^\pi\, d \sigma \, {\cal L}_{\bar b}$ will remain invariant under the anti-BRST symmetry transformations for the physical fields that vanish off when we take the limit $\tau \longrightarrow \pm \infty$ and $\sigma = 0, \pi$.